Wentworth Point, New South Wales: History

 Present-day Wentworth Point was part of the Borough of Rookwood proclaimed on 8 December 1891, which was renamed the "Municipality of Lidcombe" in 1913.
 The Municipality of Lidcombe merged into Auburn Council in 1948.
-Present-day Wentworth Point was part of suburb of Lidcombe, and part the area known as "North Lidcombe".
+Present-day Wentworth Point was part of the suburb of Lidcombe, and part of the area known as "North Lidcombe".

 Industrial and commercial usage

 Much of the modern suburb is reclaimed land, created by draining and filling in the northwestern shore of Homebush Bay which began in 1949.
 The northern part of the peninsula was named Wentworth Point and gazetted in 1976.
 After it was reclaimed from the bay, Wentworth Point was used for a variety of industrial uses.

 Notable businesses include Ralph Symonds, a plywood manufacturer, which used the river as a transport route for large logs, which were then moored in Homebush Bay while awaiting processing.
 Other activities have included McPhee Transport depot, the former Head Office and warehouse space for Hyundai Australia and a transmission tower for Sydney radio station 2GB.

 de Havilland Marine (Large Craft) was located on the waters edge at Homebush Bay.
 Due to a lack of new business it closed its doors in 1982.
 In the years prior it manufactured various large aluminium craft for both the local and international market.
 These included Carpentaria Class Patrol Boats for Burma & the Solomon Islands, Titan Work Boats for the New South Wales government, and the hulls of the Nepean Bell which still operates on the Nepean River in NSW.